SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 >
 > 2.b.1 Agricultural export subsidies

 This target is interpreted to cover research about export subsidies (and equivalents) for agricultural/food exports, and trade restrictions and distortions for world agricultural/food markets.
-A WTO agricultural export subsidy fact sheet (<a id="WTOexport">[Information and External Relations Division of the WTO Secretariat, n.d.](#f13)</a>) was used as a source of terms.
+A WTO agricultural export subsidy fact sheet (<a id="WTOexport">[Information and External Relations Division of the WTO Secretariat, n.d.](#f13)</a>) was used as a source of terms, where food aid is also a factor.
 There are not many works about this topic found.

 This query consists of 2 phrases